CHAPMAN Insurance Group, LLC. copyright 2014 ©

 When you are admitted to the hospital Medicare Part A is the benefit used to pay some of the costs.

-If you need rehabilitation or intermittent nursing care skilled nursing, in a skilled nursing facility (NSF), Medicare pays for the first 20 days, after that from days 21 thru 100 there is a $170.50 daily co-pay.
+If you need rehabilitation or intermittent nursing care skilled nursing, in a skilled nursing facility (NSF), Medicare pays for the first 20 days, after that from days 21 thru 100 there is a $194.50 daily co-pay for 2022 / $200 for 2023.
 You have 100 days per year of NSF coverage.
+Back to FAQ

 It is important to note, THERE IS NO MAXIMUM OUT OF POCKET (MOOP) for Part A. If you maxed out the benefit it would cost over $40,000.